Union–Miles Park: Railroads and cemetery

 In 1893, Cleveland's Superior, St. Clair, West Side, and Woodland Avenue streetcar lines merged to create the Cleveland Electric Railway Company ("Big Consolidated").
 That same year, the Broadway, East Cleveland, Newburg, and South Side lines merged to form the Cleveland City Railway ("Little Consolidated").
 (Note: Big Con absorbed Little Con in 1900.
 The unified company was often referred to as "Con-Con".)
 That same year, the city gave permission for "Big Con" to extend its Broadway & Newburgh line east down Miles Avenue.
 The company built a car barn (or depot) at 10200 Miles Avenue (west of the Lake Erie & Wheeling railroad tracks on the southwest corner of the intersection of E. 102nd Street and Miles Avenue).
 This car barn was the site of a near-riot by striking workers during the 1899 Cleveland streetcar strike.
 The first interurban (Note: Interurbans were short distance, light rail trains which ran between, but not within, cities.) to reach Newburgh was the Akron, Bedford and Cleveland Railroad, which opened on October 26, 1895.
-It began by connecting to the line ran to the Cleveland Electric streetcar line at Broadway Avenue, and ran through Cuyahoga Falls to Akron.
+It began by connecting to the line ran to the Cleveland Electric Railway Company streetcar line at Broadway Avenue, and ran through Cuyahoga Falls to Akron.

 The neighborhood received its first public library when the "Newburg Library", a "station" of the Cleveland Public Library, opened in 1894 in the Newburgh Town Hall.
 (Note: At the time, a "station" was smaller than a "branch" library in the classification system of the Cleveland Public Library.)
 It was only the second branch of the public library system to open, and the first to open east of the Cuyahoga River.

 One of the last major metal industry firms established in Union–Miles Park in the 19th century was the Champion Rivet Company, formed in 1896 but not incorporated until 1900.
 Its plant was originally located just outside the border of Union–Miles Park at the intersection of Union Avenue and E. 88th Street.

 The last major railroad through Union–Miles Park was the Newburgh and South Shore Railroad.
 The company incorporated in 1899 as a subsidiary of American Steel and Wire.
 The line, which began construction in 1899 and was complete in 1904, was intended to link the Newburgh area iron and steel plants with those on the Cuyahoga River and near the port of Cleveland.
 The line began at the company's Central Furnaces and ran briefly south before turning west and crossing the Cuyahoga River at the now-demolished Jefferson Avenue Bridge.
 The track ran through the company's plant on the west side of the Cuyahoga, and recrossed the river near the now-demolished Clark Avenue Bridge.
 The road then ran south (passing over Campbell Road and under Harvard Avenue) before turning east.
 After an at-grade crossing of E. 49th Street and the bridging of E. 71st Street, the tracks turned north at E. 76th Street and followed Jones Road into the Newburgh Works.
 They terminated at Aetna Road.